JMencius/Arrow/README.md

-# LongBow manuscript code repository
+# LongBow Manuscript Code Repository
-This repository archive the pipeplines and codes in the LongBow manuscript.
+This repository archives the pipeplines and codes in the LongBow manuscript.

 # Contents
-The contents are organized into eight folders.
+The contents are organized into seven main folders.
 Please feel free to click on any title to view the detailed `README.md`.

 1. [SRA_status](./SRA_status/scripts/README.md)